andrew-app/PCStockAU/README.md

 # PCStockAU
-Keep track of store inventory from Australian tech retailers and send email alerts when product is in stock.
-Currently configured to track stock of AMD Ryzen 5600X.
+Keep track of store inventory from Australian tech retailers and send email alerts when a product is in stock.
 Ideal for use on raspberry pi.

 ## Requirements
 Python 3.7+ <br />